darkwyrm/retval/README.md

 ## History

 This module exists because I was inspired to think about Python error-handling and return values after spending more than a little time learning Go.
 Go errors are little more than strings, which isn't great, but they are often paired with other return values.
 If no error is returned, then the other return value is safe to consider as valid.
 Go also doesn't have very many built-in error codes and are not very well documented.
 RetVal takes from the good and builds upon it.
 It integrates pretty easily into existing code and the extra contextual information makes debugging significantly easier.
+Is it Pythonic?
+Most likely not.
+I don't care... it's made error-handling easier for me and I'm sure it will for you, too.

 ## Building